noherczeg/fast-web-standards/README.md

 - [X] Lazy imports
 - [X] Lazy CSS imports

-> Currently only works in Chrome.
-Firefox support will arrive in version 67.
+> Currently only works in Chrome 63+, and Firefox 67+.

 ## Generate certificates
 > It is necessary for HTTP2, and the `build` to succeed.